logzio/logz-docs/_source/logzio_collections/_security-sources/endian.md

   - firewalls
 order: 1380
 ---
 Endian Firewall is an open-source router, firewall and gateway security Linux distribution.
-Deploy this integration to send logs from Endian Firewall to your to Logz.io account.
+Deploy this integration to send logs from Endian Firewall to your to Logz.io account using Filebeat as the syslog server.

 **Before you begin, you'll need**: